w1lujeng/get-recd/README.md

 Getting started

-get rec'd is deployed using Heroku at the following url
+get rec'd is deployed using Heroku at https://get-recd.herokuapp.com

 See our planning page at [Trello](https://trello.com/b/J5WLmF8H/get-recd)